goern/mattermost-openshift/README.md

 If you build your own image dont forget to push it to OpenShift's ImageStreamTag `mattermost/mattermost-team:latest`.

-Main step: deploy Mattermost app using the provided template: `oc new-app mattermost --labels=app=mattermost`.
+Main step: deploy Mattermost app using the provided template: `oc new-app --template=mattermost --labels=app=mattermost`.
 Deployments and Services will be created for you.

 And a route: